Leasey.AI

 The notification process is also fundamental in the security deposit refund procedure.
 For instance, landlords must often provide an itemized statement if deductions have been made from the deposit.
 In doing so, the landlord allows for transparency and minimizes potential disputes.

-Disputes and Claims About Security Bonds
+Resolving Disputes and Claims Regarding Rental Security Deposits

 There may often be disputes and claims around security bonds, commonly arising from disagreements over deductions.
 For landlords, addressing these disputes professionally is crucial.
 A well-documented damage assessment upon move-out can often help in tackling these disputes.
 Additionally, having a well-worded and clear lease contract that both parties understand can also mitigate many disagreements.